sxxxhjjj/ideal-robot/README.md

     local function bindEvents()
         if enterConn then enterConn:Disconnect() end
         if leaveConn then leaveConn:Disconnect() end
+        if touchBeganConn then touchBeganConn:Disconnect() end
+        if touchEndedConn then touchEndedConn:Disconnect() end

         enterConn = Creator.AddSignal(textButton.MouseEnter, function()
             if isEnabled then
                 Creator.Tween(scaleObj, 0.25, { Scale = scaleMultiplier }, Enum.EasingStyle.Back, Enum.EasingDirection.Out):Play()